oraljr/vm-setup/README.md

 ![image](https://github.com/oraljr/vm-setup/assets/152557529/c5aa3d56-4387-4d52-a2f5-3928f9f6c54e)

-Once your image is chosen, select a VM size to support the workload that you want to run.
-The size you choose will determines factors such as processing power, memory, speed and storage capacity.
+Once your image is chosen, select a VM size to support the workload you want to run.
+Your size will determine factors such as processing power, memory, speed and storage capacity.
 Azure offers a myriad of sizes to support different types of uses at varying hourly prices.

 ![image](https://github.com/oraljr/vm-setup/assets/152557529/a6131cba-66fa-4645-92bd-acf0adb2c17b)